Share This

 1- Trust Your Gut:

-2-The Devil’s in the Details:
+2- The Devil’s in the Details:

-3-Change is Inevitable:
+3- Change is Inevitable:

 In our world, the only thing that’s certain is change.
 No matter how much we hope a situation will unfold, even with hard work, not everything works out exactly as we envision.
 Flexibility is a very important skill for PR pros.
 Clients and reporters change their minds, pivot to different strategies, and revise plans and budgets often.
 Technologies continually evolve and require new skills.
-And while sometimes difficult to adapt at first, it’s how we handle these situations that matters most.
+And while sometimes difficult to adapt to at first, it’s how we handle these situations that matters most.
 Flexibility is the key to successfully managing a shifting landscape.

-4-Relationships are Everything:
+4- Relationships are Everything:

 This is an area that I’ve always prioritized, and when I started the firm, I didn’t realize just how grateful I’d be for the long-term relationships I covet.
 As a small business owner, my relationships with clients, team members, and media contacts mean the world to me.
 I’m proud to say that MSR’s repeat clients average collaborating with the firm four times or more.
 Our client, The Myers-Briggs Company, has been a client for over 17 years!
-MSR team members average six years with the firm and two of our senior team members, Crisel Mills and Michael Burke have been with the firm for nearly 18 years.
+MSR team members average six years with the firm, and two of our senior team members, Crisel Mills and Michael Burke, have been with the firm for nearly 18 years.
 As for the media, many of the contacts I’ve made throughout my career are still people I keep in touch with.
 Relationships should always be priorities for every PR person.

 5- Vacation is Necessary: